TelegramLoginWidget

 About TelegramLoginData

-This package depends on TelegramLoginData, an XCFramework bundled automatically via SPM.
+This module depends on TelegramLoginData, an XCFramework bundled automatically via SPM.
 It is generated from the Kotlin shared module in the Compose Multiplatform library and contains the networking, caching, and login logic shared between iOS and Android.

 Setup